Homepage Masthead

 Authors: Andreas Fuster and Paul S. Willen

 Surprisingly little is known about the importance of mortgage payment size for default, as efforts to measure the treatment effect of rate increases or loan modifications are confounded by borrower selection.
-We study a sample of hybrid adjustable-rate mortgages that have experienced large rate reductions over the past years and are largely immune to these selection concerns.
-We show that interest rate changes dramatically affect repayment behavior.
-Our estimates imply that cutting a borrower’s payment in half reduces his hazard of becoming delinquent by about two-thirds, an effect that is approximately equivalent to lowering the borrower’s combined loan-to-value ratio from 145 to 95 (holding the payment fixed).
+We study a sample of hybrid adjustable-rate mortgages that have experienced substantial rate reductions over the past years and are largely immune to these selection concerns.
+We find that payment size has an economically large effect on repayment behavior; for instance, cutting the required payment in half reduces the delinquency hazard by about 55 percent.
+Importantly, the link between payment size and delinquency holds even for borrowers who are significantly underwater on their mortgages.
 These findings shed light on the driving forces behind default behavior and have important implications for public policy.